UniversalPropositions/universalpropositions.github.io/index.md

 ## Known Usages
 <!-- ###  -->
-- (1) Foundation for Expanded Shallow Semantic Parsing (ESSP), a major differientiating advanced NLP primitive in Watson NLP, an embedding NLP library used widely within IBM products and solutions;
+- (1) Foundation for Expanded Shallow Semantic Parsing (ESSP), a major differentiating advanced NLP primitive in Watson NLP, an embedding NLP library used widely within IBM products and solutions;
 - (2) Powers multiple IBM products and solutions such as Watson Discovery.

 <!-- ### Scientific Impact